 About the author

 My empirical research addresses subjects in trans-Atlantic historical archaeology and the dynamics of social group affiliations and lifeways among Europeans, Africans, and various social groups within the Americas.
 These research initiatives include interpretative frameworks focusing on social group identities, ethnic group dynamics and racialization, diaspora studies, regional systems and commodity chains, stylistic and symbolic elements of material culture, consumption patterns, and analysis of craft and industrial enterprises.
-I am also the founding editor of the Journal of African Diaspora Archaeology and Heritage, publisher and past editor of the African Diaspora Archaeology Newsletter, member of the editorial board of the International Journal of Historical Archaeology, past member of the board of directors of the Society for Historical Archaeology, and past president of the Illinois Archaeological Survey.
+I am also the founding editor of the Journal of African Diaspora Archaeology and Heritage, publisher and editor of the African Diaspora Archaeology Newsletter, member of the editorial board of the International Journal of Historical Archaeology, member of the board of directors of the Coalition for Archaeological Synthesis, past member of the board of directors of the Society for Historical Archaeology, and past president of the Illinois Archaeological Survey.
 A list of my publications, including other books, research papers, other works in progress, and course offerings is provided in my resume.

 Bibliography on Archaeology of Craft and Industry